GioBo/ess-view/README.md

 ## Installing

-`ess-view` is available through MELPA, so, if you can install it using:
+`ess-view` is available through MELPA, so you can install it using:

     M-x package-install [RET] ess-view [RET]